TULiberalArts/Intellectual-Heritage/pages/undergradaute.md

 ## IH 852—Intellectual Heritage II: The Common Good

 Students will read important works of social, political, and scientific thought, with a focus on well-being for societies.
 We will ask questions like: Where does society come from?
 How do we balance individual liberty and the public good?
 What behaviors and practices perpetuate injustice?
 Can we create a better society?
 How do power and privilege define our capacity to make change?
 How do we find truth?
 Can facts be detached from cultural contexts?

-## IH Online

-The Intellectual Heritage Program runs several online sections of Intellectual Heritage I and II each semester.
-These sections meet only online and may benefit students whose schedule or location makes it difficult to attend class in-person.
-The curriculum is the same as all other sections of IH I and II (same texts, same expectations of critical reading and writing).
-Intensive partipation in online discussion forums takes the place of traditional seminar discussion.

-## ESL

-The Intellectual Heritage Program runs several sections of Intellectual Heritage I and II each semester that are reserved for students for whom English is a Second Language.
-Only ESL/Bilingual students may register for these sections.
-These smaller sections provide additional support to students as they increase their skills in the university context.
-The curriculum is the same as all other sections of IH, and completion of the courses fulfills the Intellectual Heritage requirement in General Education.
-Eligible ESL students can register for ESL sections via Self-Service Banner.
-If your registration is blocked but you believe you are eligible, please contact or visit [Emily Carlin](http://www.cla.temple.edu/ih/Carlin.html), whose office is in 214 Anderson Hall.

-Please contact [Jessie Iwata](http://www.cla.temple.edu/ih/Iwata.html), Associate Director for Teaching Innovation, with any questions about our ESL sections.

-## Intellectual Heritage Tutoring

-Drop-in tutoring is available for students taking Intellectual Heritage I and II.
-Our undergraduate peer tutors are available to discuss the readings, and to talk through your essays.
-Please come prepared with your assignment, your notes, and your text.

-Tutoring is held in the IH Lounge, Anderson 215.
-No appointment is necessary.